The information in this section is for the academic year 2023/2024.

 Context

 Manchester Hospital School provides education across 7 provisions across the city.
-From Early Years to post 16, we provide education for pupils from schools within Manchester, nationally and internationally.
+From Early Years to early years to key stage 4, we provide education for pupils from schools within Manchester, nationally and internationally.
 We also provide education for pupils who have not attended a school setting for long periods of time.

 Our sites consist of: